 for publishing blog articles (differentiated from just content pages), and author information.

-To create a new page or post, just create a new .md
+To create a new page, post, author, etc, create a new .md

 text file within the desired